 The Asahi Kasei Group endorses the UN Global Compact and has proclaimed that it will "strive to prevent all forms of corruption including coercion and bribery."
 Corruption including bribery is clearly prohibited within the Asahi Kasei Group Code of Conduct as well.

 The Asahi Kasei Group considers bribery to be a particularly important risk factor which could seriously jeopardize our corporate reputation.
 The Asahi Kasei Group Policies for Prevention of Bribery clarify basic policies to prohibit bribery and procedures to follow to prevent bribery.
 These policies are made known to the entire Group based on a clear internal framework.

-Transactions subject to procedures under these regulations directly or indirectly involve counterparties in (1) the public sector (regardless of country) and (2) the private sector in certain countries with commercial bribery regulations including China.
+Transactions subject to procedures under these regulations directly or indirectly involve counterparties in (1) the public sector (regardless of country) and (2) the private sector in certain countries with commercial bribery regulations.
 Specifically, receiving a meal or gift or providing donations is only permitted after obtaining the advanced screening and approval of the prescribed person in charge of each organization.
 Due diligence is conducted to check the suitability of business partners from the standpoint of bribery prevention in terms of transactions that fulfill certain formats of concern in terms of bribery prevention, such as contracts with agents and distributors.
 In addition, business partners are informed of our basic policy on bribery prevention and they are required to sign a pledge or include contractual provisions on the declaration of compliance with anti-bribery related laws.